OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 - **Refreshed Look for Sample App Gallery**: The sample app gallery in Teams Toolkit now has a refreshed look and feel to help you find the right sample app for your needs more easily.
 You can now:
   - Filter sample apps by app type, app capability, and programming language.
   - Checkout the `Featured Samples` on top.
-  - Swicth to a `List View` that fits more sample apps in one screen.
+  - Switch to a `List View` that fits more sample apps in one screen.
     ![Sample Gallery](https://github.com/OfficeDev/TeamsFx/assets/11220663/5cfb778e-75e8-4217-a44f-a9a0b8069415)

 - **License Check for Copilot**: We have added a helpful license check UI that detects if your account has been assigned Microsoft Copilot licenses before you started developing Copilot Plugins.
 To utilize this feature, please enable the `Develop Copilot Plugin` feature setting via Visual Studio Code in the [User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings).